Star-Mdakane/meet-landing-page/README.md

 const proudOfThisFunc = () => {
   console.log('🎉')
 }
+Thinking of including js but Figma drained me, maybe I will come baxck at a later time.
 ```

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.